I’m interesting in the question how we got here.

 That’s not much of a surprise.

 So, I’m looking into the very broad strokes of what got us from there to here.
-Broadly remembered points where if you were to time travel and alter that point, a radically different future would emerge.
+Broadly remembered points where if you were to time travel and alter it, a radically different future would emerge.

-- Domestication by Fire (Birth of the Family of Man)
+- Commensal Ectosymbiosis by Fire (Birth of the Family of Man)

-- Coevolution with Wolves (Birth of Homo Sapiens and the rise of Tribes)
+- Mutualistic Ectosymbiosis (Coevolution) with Wolves (Birth of Homo Sapiens and the rise of Tribes)

-- Domestication by Grass (Post traumatic creation of Homo Civitatis)
+- Parasitic Endosymbiosis by Grass (Post traumatic creation of Homo Civitatis)

-- The Rise of ‘Science’ / Industrial Revolution (Homo Civitatis Terminal Phase / birth of an E.L.E.-Extinction Level Event)
+- Vector-Trasmitted Parasitism (The Rise of ‘Science’ / Industrial Revolution, Homo Civitatis Terminal Phase / birth of an E.L.E.-Extinction Level Event)

-Of note, in the list above domestication by is not a typo.
-It is the recognition that these two powerful forces (fire and grass) shaped their respective points in history so that Genera Homo or Homo Civitatis could not exist without them.
-Whereas the other two turning points was (with wolves) the deliberate adoption of a powerful relationship and (with ‘science’) the deliberate denial of another.
+Points 1 and 3 on the list recognize that two powerful forces (fire and grass) shaped their respective points in history outside of human control.
+Without their input, Genera Homo or Homo Civitatis could not exist.
+The other two turning points mirror each other: the inclusion of a strong relationship (with wolves) and the deliberate exclusion of a set of relationships (with Science).

-With that list in mind, before I get into the juicy details, I need to set the stage.
+With that list in mind, it’s time to set the stage.

 Past is Prologue